keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/taskdefinition.md

   * **httpRef** - Specify one or two scripts to be executed at runtime from the remote webserver that is specified.

+      This syntax allows you to call a general function that is used in multiple places,
+      possibly with different parameters.
+      For example, you could define a `test-script` that runs a test that can be used for different purposes, depending on the parameters that are passed to it.

+      To implement this:
+    * define the following scripts on a remote webserver that Keptn can access:

+      * `mytest` that gives the executable code for the test
+      * `login-parameters` that sets`DATA={user: test}`
+      * `myuser-parameters` that sets`DATA={user: myuser}`

+    * create a `KeptnTaskDefinition` named `login-test` that uses the `httpRef` syntax to call the `login-parameters` and `mytest` scripts to run the login test.
+    * create a `KeptnTaskDefinition` named `myuser-test` that uses the `httpRef` syntax to call the `myuser-parameters` and `mytest` resources to test the `myuser` login
+    * Annotate the `KeptnApp` resource to call the `login-test` and `myuser-test` resources.
+        Both of these resources will then run in parallel if they are both assigned to the same stage (pre- or post-deployment).

+      Only the first two scripts listed are executed;
+      any other scripts are silently ignored.

     * **deno example:**
         [Example 2: httpRef script for a Deno script](#example-2-httpref-script-for-a-deno-script)
     * **python example:**